Class meets, Thursdays, 6:30 - 9:30 pm, ECJ 1.312

 Lab 4 - Formal Verification

 This lab is designed to use a formal verification tool, JasperGold from Cadence, to check specified properties for all possible states of the design.
 An important takeaway from this lab is the ease with which properties could cause the tool to give vacuous results, take a very long time to complete the analysis, or time out, unless the specified properties are representative of the real design intent.
+Some recent advances in exposing subtle bugs in a complex design will also be studied.

 Independent study of some aspect of verification, taking into account existing shortcomings of verification technology.
 Evaluate relevant publications and propose solutions to the problems addressed, or undertake a case study verifying a complex design.